cakephp/docs/en/views/helpers.rst

         }
     }

-Loading helpers from plugins uses the :term:`plugin syntax` used elsewhere in CakePHP::
+To load helpers from plugins use the :term:`plugin syntax` used elsewhere in CakePHP::

     $this->loadHelper('Blog.Comment');